little-world/rust-course/projecta/02-expression-parser-arena.md

 ### Milestone 7: Performance Comparison

-**Goal**: Compare arena allocation vs Box allocation using the implementations from Milestones 2 and 3.
+Compare arena allocation vs Box allocation using the implementations from Milestones 2 and 3.

 **Benchmark Code**:
 ```rust